talarsen/wildfire-commander/README.md

 * A backend with a login that allows the fire weather specialist team and the situational unit team to input data.
 * Additional links to render more data about the fire such as critical needs, fire weather report, incident objectives, a link to the IAP-Incident Action Plan, maps for the day, and resource tracking.
 * Integration with Esri's ArcGIS mapping software.
-* A QR code for maps such as operations, communications, progression, planning, briefing, public information, evcuation, suppression repair, air operations, pilot, and transportation.
+* A QR code for maps such as operations, communications, progression, planning, briefing, public information, evacuation, suppression repair, air operations, pilot, and transportation.

 ## Acknowledgements 🙏 👏
-Thank you to the patient mentors who spent countless hours helping me throughout this project and to the managers at [Techtonica](https://techtonica.org/) who believed in me, helped guide me and supported me in my journey to becoming a software developer.
+Thank you to the patient mentors who spent countless hours helping me throughout this project and to the managers at [Techtonica](https://techtonica.org/) who believed in me, guided me and supported me in my journey to becoming a software developer.

 * Andrew Peterson
 * Danielle Penny